WordleAI/Dictionary/README.md

 > The endpoint may change or be removed by NYTimes at any time, which could break this tool.
 ---

-### Goal
+### Goal Of This Branch

+- Host a filtered word list
-- Develop a system capable of intelligently guessing answers based solely on a provided word list
+- Develop a system capable of intelligently guessing answers based solely on the filtered word list
 - Reduce external dependencies (i.e. NYTimes) over time

 ---